rdnardene/accent-analyzer/README.md

 - The tool works offline — no API keys required.

 # Requires FFmpeg to be installed and added to your system PATH.
-# For .mp4 files, moviepy is used to extract the audio before transcription.
 # Keyword-based accent detection allows fast, lightweight classification.
+# ffmpeg-python is used to convert .mp4 and .m4a files into .wav for Whisper transcription.
+# FFmpeg must be installed and added to system PATH (for local runs).